-The cornerstone of the Company's risk management philosophy is protection of the Company's franchise and reputation.
-Guardianship is based on three key principles: accountability, transparency and independent oversight.
+The cornerstone of the Company's risk management philosophy is protection of the Company's franchise, reputation and financial standing.
+The Company's risk management philosophy is based on the following principles: comprehensiveness, independence, accountability, defined risk tolerance and transparency.
 Given the importance of effective risk management to the Company's reputation, senior management requires thorough and frequent communication and appropriate escalation of risk matters.

-Risk management at the Company requires independent Company-level oversight, constant communication, judgment and knowledge of specialized products and markets.
+Risk management at the Company requires independent Company-level oversight, constant communication, judgment, and knowledge of specialized products and markets.
 The Company's senior management takes an active role in the identification, assessment and management of various risks of the Company.
 In recognition of the increasingly varied and complex nature of the financial services business, the Company's risk management philosophy, with its attendant policies, procedures and methodologies, is evolutionary in nature and subject to ongoing review and modification.

 The nature of the Company's risks, coupled with this risk management philosophy, informs the Company's risk governance structure.
-The Company's risk governance structure includes the Firm Risk Committee and the Capital Committee, the Chief Risk Officer, the Internal Audit Department, independent control groups and various risk control managers, committees and groups located within the business units.
+The Company's risk governance structure includes the Firm Risk Committee and the Capital Structure and Strategic Transactions Committee, the Chief Risk Officer, the Internal Audit Department, independent control groups and various risk control managers, committees and groups located within the business units.

 The Firm Risk Committee, composed of the Company's most senior officers, oversees the Company's risk management structure.
-The Firm Risk Committee's responsibilities include comprehensive oversight of the Company's risk management principles, procedures and limits, and monitoring of material financial, operational and franchise risks.
+The Firm Risk Committee's responsibilities include oversight of the Company's risk management principles, procedures and limits, and the monitoring of material financial, operational and franchise risks.
 The Firm Risk Committee is overseen by the Audit Committee of the Board of Directors (the "Audit Committee").
-The Capital Committee oversees alignment of the Company's resource allocation with strategic priorities.
-The Capital Committee's responsibilities include: directing capital to the business units; approving technical capital recommendations; approving capital exceptions; and approving methodologies for capital allocation for the Company and the business units.
+The Capital Structure and Strategic Transactions Committee (the "Capital Committee") reviews strategic transactions for the Company and significant changes to the Company's capital structure.
+The Capital Committee's responsibilities include reviewing measures of capital and evaluating capital resources relative to the Company's risk profile and strategy.

-The Chief Administrative and Risk Officer, a member of the Firm Risk Committee, oversees compliance with Company risk limits, approves certain excessions of Company risk limits, reviews material market, credit and liquidity and funding risks, and reviews results of risk management processes with the Audit Committee.
+The Chief Risk Officer, a member of the Firm Risk Committee, oversees compliance with Company risk limits; approves certain exceptions of Company risk limits; reviews material market and credit risks, and reviews results of risk management processes with the Audit Committee.